-The consolidated financial statements include our accounts, those of our consolidated subsidiary, our wholly owned taxable REIT subsidiary or "TRS" and a variable interest entity ("VIE") related to the acquisition of residential whole-loans in which we are the primary beneficiary.
+The consolidated financial statements include our accounts, those of our consolidated subsidiary, our wholly-owned TRS and certain variable interest entities ("VIEs") in which we are the primary beneficiary.
 All intercompany amounts have been eliminated in consolidation.
 In accordance with GAAP, our consolidated financial statements require the use of estimates and assumptions that involve the exercise of judgment and use of assumptions as to future uncertainties.
 In accordance with SEC guidance, the following discussion addresses the accounting policies that we currently apply.
 Our most critical accounting policies will involve decisions and assessments that could affect our reported assets and liabilities, as well as our reported revenues and expenses.
 We believe that all of the decisions and assessments upon which our consolidated financial statements have been based were reasonable at the time made and based upon information available to us at that time.
 We have identified what we believe will be our most critical accounting policies to be the following: